Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

-A series of tests performed in transgenic cells in culture, commonly denominated as in vitro assays, were thus implemented to investigate the effects of DNA variants (VUS) in the quantity of protein produced, its localization within the cell, and how this change affects the correct function of E-cadherin.
-E-cadherin is a very important protein that guaranties an organized tissue structure and a proper interaction between their cells, what is called a proficient cell-cell adhesion.
-When cells are unable to establish an efficient cell-cell adhesion due to mutations in the CDH1 gene can, however, compromise cell-cell adhesion efficiency, awarding cells with increased ability to invade the organ and the adjacent tissues, and in this way to cause invasive cancer since the very beginning of the disease.
+Several tests performed in transgenic cells cultured in vitro, commonly denominated as in vitro assays, were thus implemented to investigate the effects of variants on protein level, localization within the cell, and function of E-cadherin.
+E-cadherin is a very important molecule that ensures an organized tissue structure and a correct interaction between epithelial cells, which is called a proficient cell-cell adhesion.
+Mutations in the CDH1 gene can, however, compromise cell-cell adhesion efficiency, awarding cells with increased ability to invade.
+Nevertheless, it remains to be determined the mechanisms underlying this invasive behavior and the in vivo effects associated with CDH1 VUS.

 To date, a large number of CDH1 germline VUS were found in different clinical settings and reported for functional evaluation at Seruca’s lab (IPATIMUP/i3S, Porto).
 The vast majority of them demonstrated to affect E-cadherin function in vitro.
-Information concerning VUS functional effects is sent to the genetic counsellors and to international colleagues that work in close collaboration with our group to improve the management and surveillance of HDGC patients and families.
-This work is performed without additional costs for the genetic labs that collaborate with us and for the patients.
-All services are free of charge, independently of the country or the institution that request the information.
+Information concerning VUS functional effects is sent to genetic counsellors and to international colleagues that work in close collaboration with Seruca´s research group.
+This work is performed without additional costs for the genetic labs that cooperate with the team and for the patients, independently of the country or the institution that request the test.

 If you have received a genetic test result of VUS alteration in the CDH1 gene, please have your genetic counselor contact us for information on how to obtain services for functional evaluation of your gene mutation at Seruca’s lab (IPATIMUP/i3S, Porto)

 If you have received a genetic test result of a VUS alteration in the CDH1 gene, please consider joining the PROMPT: Prospective Registry Of MultiPlex Testing registry to advance research and follow the status of your variant.